asyml/forte/docs/toc/processor.rst

               customized configuration.

             - To implement a new processor, User should check the appropriate processor to inherit from.
+One consideration is whether User wants to process a data pack or a data pack batch for each processing iteration.
+If it's the data pack, then User should inherit from :class:`~forte.processors.base.pack_processor.PackProcessor`.
+              If it's the data pack batch, then User should inherit from :class:`~forte.processors.base.batch_processor.BaseBatchProcessor`
+              For example, in the implementation of
+              :class:`~forte.processors.misc.vocabulary_processor.VocabularyProcessor`, it inherits
+              from :class:`~forte.processors.base.pack_processor.PackProcessor`
-For example, in the implementation of :class:`~forte.processors.misc.vocabulary_processor.VocabularyProcessor`, it inherits from :class:`~forte.processors.base.pack_processor.PackProcessor` because it builds vocabulary from data pack.
-Then User can consider adding new configuration field based on the needs or overwrite the configuration field from its parent class.
+              because it builds vocabulary from data pack.
+Then User can consider adding a new configuration field in ``default_configs()`` based on the needs
+              or overwrite the configuration field from its parent class.
+              It's just a simple consideration to explain the process of choosing the right processor, there are many other processors with more features that User can inherit from.
+User can refer to `Processors API <../code/processors.rst>`_ for more
+              information.

 * ``_process()``: The main function of the processor.
 The implementation should process the ``input_pack``, and conduct operations such as adding entries into the pack, or produce some side-effect such as writing data into the disk.